vilkoos/my_data_analyst_portfolio/500_where_I_am_now.md

 ![](http://i.imgur.com/tGTySSb.jpg)

 According to Conway data science is a harmonious mix of: statistics, computer science and subject matters expertise.
-To be a data scientist is to be a jack of at least these three trades(2).
+To be a data scientist is to be a jack of at least these three trades(2) (for a critique see 6).

 I like this figure as a high level 'definition'.

 One reason I like it is that it makes it easy to point out where I started from.
 In 1986 I was awarded a masters degree(3) in what Conway labels as traditional research.
 To be specific, I have a master in policy evaluation and methods and techniques of social research (4).
 Not only am I a traditional research master, in 1986 I also had acquired considerable hacking skills (i.e. programming in Assembler, Fortran, Basic, Pascal and various database and statistical packages).

 By then, I also had found my passions: "torturing the data until they confess" and "Hacking". (the deep drives of data science according to Conway).
-And I must confess to be endlessly fascinated by the dark arts of choosing the right question to answer - and using the right yardstick to measure -.
+And I must confess to be endlessly fascinated by the dark arts of choosing the "right" question to answer - and using the "right" yardstick to measure -.
 (5)

 There is a second reason I like Conways definition. if I understand him correctly, I'm a data scientist since 1986.